fkerimk/scythe/README.md

-# SCYTHE
+# Scythe

-SCYTHE is a lightweight, C#-based game engine focused on modifiability and rapid iteration using [Raylib](https://github.com/raysan5/raylib).
+Scythe is a lightweight, C#-based game engine focused on modifiability and rapid iteration using [Raylib](https://github.com/raysan5/raylib).
 <br/>
 It combines a modern rendering pipeline, a fully integrated editor, and a runtime into a single codebase.